The Internet Suspend/Resume® (ISR) project

 4. Use the isr_admin tool to create user accounts and parcels.

-OpenISR packages are available via Yum for Fedora 10, Fedora 11, Fedora 12, and Red Hat Enterprise Linux 5.
-To install, first add the OpenISR repository to Yum by installing the appropriate repository RPM for your distribution:
+OpenISR packages are available via Yum for Red Hat Enterprise Linux 5 and 6.
+To install, first add the OpenISR repository to Yum by installing the repository RPM.

 Then, to install the client: